zhihanyang2022/normalizing-flows-pytorch/README.md

 - How did the authors evaluate the density at each point in Figure 3b without having access to the original `z0`?
 Really interesting conversation [here](https://groups.google.com/a/tensorflow.org/g/tfprobability/c/KouBOt9HQa8).
 - Potential functions 2, 3 and 4 extend indefinitely?
 Did the authors set some cutoff value?

+Anyway, below are some plots.

+Hyper-parameters:

+- 100 layers of planar flows
+- 1000 samples from $q_K$ to estimate KL
-Anyway, here are some plots (with 100 layers of planar flows trained using Adam with a learning rate of 2e-3):
+- Adam with a learning rate of 2e-3
+- 10000 gradient steps (less than 5 minutes)

 | Potential | True density (unnorm.) | Learned density (emp.) | After nth layer |
 | :-: | :-: | :-: | :-: |